Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **API**

-- [COmpatibility Break] API `getContactByJid()` taken into account privacy concerns - Internal change
+- [Compatibility Break] API `getContactByJid()` taken into account privacy concerns - Internal change

 - Add parameter boolWithHistory in API `createBubble()` to offer or not full history for newcomers